lgarrison/AbacusCosmos/download.md

 You'll probably want to use a utility like `wget` or `curl` to recursively download the catalogs.
 The following tool will help you build a `wget` command to download the desired files.

 We would like to thank Harvard Research Computing for their assistance in hosting the catalogs.
+If the website above is inaccessible, please check the RC status page for outage information: <http://fasrc.us>.

 # Command-line Builder
 <script src="{{ site.baseurl }}/assets/js/clipboard.min.js"></script>